Portalwalker/BibleReader_SpringBootEdition/README.md

 ## What it does

 - Ancient Scripture Exploration Facilitation
-- Designed as an example project :coffee:
+- Written as an example project with Duck.AI :coffee:

 ## How to run